-If the probate court requires security to ensure that the Maine estate tax will be paid, a bond may be required.
-In lieu of a required bond, MRS allows an estate to establish an escrow account in favor of MRS. An escrow account may also be established in favor of MRS by a personal representative seeking early approval of Certificate of Discharge of Estate Tax Lien for sale of real estate prior to the filing of the Maine estate tax return.
+If the Probate Court requires security to ensure that the Maine estate tax will be paid, a bond may be required.
+In lieu of a required bond, MRS allows an estate to establish an escrow account in favor of MRS. An escrow account may also be established in favor of MRS by a personal representative seeking early approval of the Certificate of Discharge of Estate Tax Lien for sale of real estate prior to the filing of the Maine estate tax return.
 The escrow account must be maintained by a firm that does not represent the estate or the personal representative.
 The escrow agent must remain an independent party to the transaction.

-A personal representative may complete this agreement prior to being formally appointed.
-Once the issuance of the letters of authority, the personal representative will fund the escrow account and send a letter to MRS with the account information.
+A personal representative may complete the Estate Tax Escrow Agreement prior to being formally appointed.
+Upon the issuance of the letters of authority, the personal representative will fund the escrow account and send a letter to MRS with the account information.